-The Guidelines for the Design and Management of Bicycle Parking Facilities provides policies and design principles to guide the design, construction and implementation of highquality and well-integrated bicycle parking facilities.
-It addresses common challenges with bicycle parking and provides possible design solutions for new and existing developments.
+The Guidelines for the Design and Management of Bicycle Parking Facilities provides policies and design principles to guide the design, construction and implementation of high-quality and well-integrated bicycle parking facilities.
+It addresses common challenges with bicycle parking and provides possible design solutions for new and existing developments. an Official Plan Amendment.